 - For implementation of the intervention:

-- o a "responsible person";
+- a "responsible person"; and

-- o a method for implementation; and
+- o a method for implementation.

-- o corrective actions for an audit finding.

 - For monitoring:

 - a responsible person;

-- checklist/reports: and
+- o checklist/reports as appropriate: and

 - o frequency.

 - Evidence of compliance.

 - Dated photograph.

 Additional information: Implementation procedures; PPE, materials and equipment to be used; getting the equipment to and from site; how the equipment and material will be moved while on site; how and where material will be stored; site layout plan; the containment or action to be taken if containment is not possible of leaks or spills of any liquid or material that may occur, as an emergency plan and a health and safety plan.